Mental Health Charities to Support Globally

 b.
 Mental Health Initiative

-Mental Health Initiative is a 501(c)(3) nonprofit organisation that works to ensure everyone facing serious and persistent mental issues can obtain efficient treatment irrespective of financial situation or insurance coverage.
+Mental Health Initiative is a 501(c)(3) nonprofit organisation that works to ensure everyone suffering serious and persistent mental issues can obtain efficient treatment irrespective of financial situation or insurance coverage.

-MHI further promotes systemic improvements that advance education and expand access to efficacious treatment options for acute mental diseases.
+MHI further promotes systemic improvements that advance education and expand access to efficacious treatment options.
 By and large, the nonprofit is dedicated to discovering and eliminating treatment-related hurdles.
 MHI understands that these impediments are complex and go beyond money.
-By tackling these issues, the nonprofit works to realize its societal goal in which mental health services are available to everyone and no one is left behind owing to a lack of resources or awareness.
+By tackling these issues, the nonprofit works to realise its societal goal in which mental health services are available to everyone and no one is left behind owing to a lack of resources or awareness.

 c.
 Off the Record (OTR)